califano-lab/vespa.aracne/README.md

 ```

 ### Dataset
-A text file, tab separated, with genes on rows and samples on columns
+A text file, tab separated, with genes / phosphosites on rows and samples on columns
 ```
 gene    Sample1   Sample2   Sample3
 g1   1.8 5.2 4.1